 You can keep the friendship a secret and hope it stays that way or you can tell your husband about it.

 If you keep it a secret, the relationship with your husband will stagnate.
-You impede the opportunity for emotionally growth.
-The guilt you feel will get in the way of a deepening intimacy.
+You impede the opportunity for emotional growth.
+The guilt you feel will get in the way of deepening intimacy.
 The only positive in keeping it secret is avoiding the discomfort of your husband’s disappointment.